Te Whakaminenga o Kāpiti is actively involved in the promotion and revitalisation of Matariki in the community.

 In 2017 Matariki commenced on 25 June.

 Te Whakaminenga o Kāpiti in partnership with Kāpiti Coast district libraries and pools are actively involved in the promotion and revitalisation of Matariki in the community.
-Click here for the full range of activities that you and your whānau can get involved in: Matariki Events 2017.
+Click here for the full range of activities that you and your whānau were involved in: Matariki Events 2017.

-This year there will be a range of local events provided by community groups, kura (schools) and the Council for you and your family to enjoy from June through to the end of July.
+This year there was a range of local events provided by community groups, kura (schools) and the council.

 A full calendar of Matariki activites can be seen here.